Farm to school logo screenshot.

 Farm to School Program

 The New York State Farm-to-School Program was created to connect schools with local farms and food producers to strengthen local agriculture, improve student health, and promote regional food systems awareness.
+The 2025-2026 Harvest NY Grant focuses on connecting classroom, cafeteria and community.

 Harvest of the Month